The Table Can Wait

 It’s okay.

-It doesn't have to be a battle.
+It doesn’t have to be a struggle.

-Your gut knows your family.
-It has been quietly knowing all along.
+They’ve been quietly knowing all along.

 The table can wait.